 1 ABOUT THIS POLICY

-1.4 This policy may change, so please check this page from time to time to ensure that you’re happy with any changes.
-Please see further Changes to this policy in Section 11.
+- 1.4 This policy may change, so please check this page from time to time.
+Please see further information in Section 11.

 2 WHO WE ARE

 - 2.1 Future Purchasing Consulting Limited is the ‘controller’ of your personal information.
 A ‘controller’ is a company that decides why and how your personal information is processed.

 - 2.2 Where this policy refers to “we”, “our” or “us” below, unless it mentions otherwise, it’s referring to the controller of your personal information.